getoutofmyyard/wan_magic/README.md

  ISP-Internal-1 and ISP-Internal-2 are redistributing OSPF and EIGRP.
 Plenty of route maps.

- ISPs usually don't have 1544 Kb/s serial links in their core.
-Also, they usually own more than four routers.

  You'll need to run "ip dhcp" on the virtual workstations and let them acquire an IP address before they can ping.